chaunceygardiner/weewx-loopdata/docs/windrose.md

 How many bands is up to you — the default six is the WRPLOT convention, not a limit.
-The sample page's palette holds six shades and samples them for however many bands you configure, so seven or eight get seven or eight distinct colours, calmest to windiest.
+The sample page's palette holds six shades and samples them for however many bands you configure, so seven or eight get seven or eight distinct colors, calmest to windiest.
 Beyond eight or so the shades start to be hard to tell apart on a small dial, which is a better reason to stop than any rule.